Mike Johnson

 1981 – Co winner of the John Cowie Reed Memorial Competition for a long poem or sequence of poems, with The Palanquin Ropes.

 I began teaching creative writing in 1987, during a year as Literary Fellow at the University Canterbury, and have been teaching it ever since.
 Throughout the 1990’s I taught night classes for what was then The Centre for Continuing Education at the University of Auckland.
 These classes had wonderful names, like ‘Develop your Creative Writing Potential!’
-In 2003 I began working for the English Department at the University of Auckland, teaching across a range of undergraduate creative and academic writing classes, including The Short Story and Contemporary Poetry both at stage 3 level.
+In 2003 I began working for the English Department at the University of Auckland, teaching across a range of undergraduate creative and academic writing classes, including The Short Story and Contemporary Poetry both at stage three level.

 In 2005 I worked in the first year of The University of Auckland’s Master’s in Creative Writing program (MCW).
-From 2008 to 2020, I taught both undergrad and postgrad creative writing in the English department at Auckland Universtiy of Technology.
+From 2008 to 2020, I taught both undergrad and postgrad creative writing in the English department at Auckland University of Technology.